AlanananL7377/github-tutorial/README.md

 `git clone` - Allows you to copy a remote repo into your ide.

-> Unfortunatly with `git clone` you can not push your local commits to the remote repo.
-This is becuase when you clone you have a local copy of **THEIR** remote repo.
+> Unfortunately with `git clone` you can not push your local commits to the remote repo.
+This is because when you clone you have a local copy of **THEIR** remote repo.
 To add on, You do not have permission to push to their remote.
 This is where forking comes in.

 ##### Collaboration